binaryage/totalfinder-web/tabs.md

 ## Remapping Shortcuts

 Do you want additional shortcuts for switching tabs?
-For example ⌘⌥→ to match Google Chrome?<br>You may want to use standard OS X mechanism for mapping keyboard shortcuts to menu items.
+For example ⌘⌥→ to match Google Chrome?<br>You may want to use the standard OS X mechanism for mapping keyboard shortcuts to menu items.

 Please go to `System Preferences -> Keyboard -> Keyboard Shortcuts -> Application Shortcuts`